 Young workers also tend to be in lower-paid and less secure roles: 57% earn under £25,000, and just 55% report having job security or autonomy.
 They are also the most likely to report that their job negatively impacts their mental health (34%).
-Two in five (43%) are worried that their declining health could push them out of work.
+And almost half (45%) are worried that their declining health could push them out of work.